Gambly Frequently Asked Questions

 The reason synthetic hold is so important is because low synthetic hold increases the chances of a bettor being profitable by blindly picking one side of a bet.
 If a market that’s properly priced has -110 on both sides, a bettor must overcome a 4.76% house advantage to win.
 Compare that to a 2.44% if the best odds on each side are reduced to -105.
 That’s a giant difference.

-Occasionally, synthetic hold can turn negative, meaning it’s long-term profitable to wager on both sides of a bet.
+Occasionally, synthetic hold turns negative–meaning it’s long-term profitable to wager on both sides of a bet.
 If DraftKings has a team at +102 to win and FanDuel has their opponent with the same odds, for example, a bettor can lock in a 1% profit by betting on both teams at their best odds.

 When it doubt, you should place bets in markets with low synthetic hold.
 Not only does synthetic hold tend to be lower in smaller markets (where you should be looking to bet anyway), but it also increases your odds of being right (and paid favorably) just by chance.